DPF – TREAT THE PROBLEM, NOT THE SYMPTOMS

 Owners expect their garage to resolve the problem, but often there is a gap in knowledge and experience of DPF’s and therefore the default answer is often to replace the filter.
 This is particularly common in the Main Dealer environment and is wrong, unless the internal monolith is broken up.
 Replacing the DPF when not needed is at a significant and unnecessary cost to the customer.

 DPF’s can be regenerated or cleaned either on or off the vehicle.
 If the filter is significantly blocked or has high ash content, then the only way to clean and restore the DPF is by off-vehicle cleaning.

 UNDERSTANDING THE DIFFERENCES BETWEEN SOOT AND ASH

 Soot and Ash and are fundamentally different materials, but they both accumulate in the DPF.
-Soot can normally be removed from the DPF through regeneration, which burns it, leaving the ash behind.
-Ash, on the other hand, is incombustible and can only be removed from the DPF by cleaning off-vehicle.
+Soot can normally be removed from the DPF through regeneration, which burns it, Ash on the other hand, is incombustible and can only be removed from the DPF by cleaning off-vehicle.

 Owners and indeed Garages often think a regeneration is an automatic quick fix, only to find the customer returns after a few days or weeks with the same issue.
 This is indicative of not thoroughly diagnosing the problem.

 The regeneration process can be aided by the application of specialist fluids that work as a catalyst to aid and accelerate the burn-off process, usually through lowering the temperature at which the trapped soot burns

 DANGERS OF STATIC REGENERATION – IS THIS THE NEXT ASBESTOS?

 Everyone is aware that diesel emissions and their particulate matter is carcinogenic.